Information Dynamics in a Model with Hilbert Space Fragmentation: OTOC

 The OTOC corresponds to an infinite temperature expectation value and can be calculated using arguments of dynamical typicality \cite{bartsch_dynamical_2009,Luitz2017,hemery_matrix_2019}, by replacing the trace in Eq.~\eqref{eq:otoc} by an expectation value in a random wavefunction, sampled from the Haar measure.
 Averaging over a small number of such wavefunctions is sufficient for large Hilbert space dimensions, since the variance over random states is exponentially small in system size.
 Therefore, we calculate

 Here the operator $S_{i,a}^z$ is evaluated on the $a$ leg of the $i$-th rung.
-This operator is special in our system, since it swaps the $m=0$ triplet and the singlet state on the rung, but we expect this to have little effect on the long distance, long time behavior of the OTOC.
+This operator is special in our system, since it swaps the $m=0$ triplet and the singlet state on the rung, but we expect this to have little effect on the long distance, long time behavior of the OTOC, since this is mainly determined by the existence of local symmetries.
+A further example is shown in the appendix~\ref{second OTOCexample}.
 In addition to calculating the standard OTOC (Eq.~\eqref{eq:otoc}), it is interesting to consider expectation values as in Eq.~\eqref{eq:otoc-state} over the $\alpha$ product states of Eq.~\eqref{eq:alphastate}, which provides a handle on the dominant length scale of triplet rungs in the system, as explained in the previous section.
 We will call this quantity $\alpha$-OTOC $C_{\alpha}(i,t)$ in the following:

 In our system, by expanding the commutator, the OTOC simplifies to